devonanderson/ex.io/README.md

 ###Socket.io Configuration

-You can also retrieve the Socket.io instance and do your own custom configuration and event handling
+You can retrieve the Socket.io instance from ionize and do your own custom configuration and event handling
 ```
 var io = ionize.io;